What Is a Vendor Statement? The Complete AP Guide

 A note on terminology: If you arrived here searching for "vendor statement" and expected information about property transactions, you may be thinking of the Section 32 vendor's statement used in Australian property law.
 That is a completely different document, a legal disclosure required during property sales in certain Australian states.
 This guide covers vendor statements exclusively in the accounts payable and accounting context.

-What makes a vendor statement distinct from other AP documents is its role as an external control document.
+What makes this document distinct from other AP paperwork is its role as an external control document.
 An invoice requests payment for a single transaction.
 A vendor statement, by contrast, aggregates all transactions over a period and presents the supplier's view of the entire account balance.
 It is not a payment request.
 It is a reconciliation tool, a mirror held up to your own records so you can confirm accuracy or catch errors before they compound.

 Statement date and statement period.
 The statement date is the date the supplier generated the document.
 The statement period defines the date range the statement covers, for example 1 March to 31 March.
 Together, these two fields establish the time window for every transaction listed below them.